syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

    ~~~

 You need to add the script manager code in the **_Layout.cshtml** file present within the **~/Views/Shared** folder of your application.
-Add it before the closing body tag in the _Layout.cshtml file
+Add it before the closing body tag in the _Layout.cshtml file.

    ~~~ cshtml
 	</body>